Locking Residential Mailboxes Prevent Mail Theft & Fraud

 Law enforcement officials are reporting a rapidly increasing national trend in financial fraud by organized street gangs.

-According to Nicole Hong, reporter for the Wall Street Journal, “Gangs are getting into crimes like check fraud and identity theft because they are more lucrative, harder to detect, and carry lighter prison sentences.”
+According to Nicole Hong, a reporter for the Wall Street Journal, “Gangs are getting into crimes like check fraud and identity theft because they are more lucrative, harder to detect, and carry lighter prison sentences.”

 Ron Huff, an expert in gang studies and professor of criminology at the University of California at Irvine, states, “The sums of money involved are staggering.
 And the damage to people’s financial accounts is greatly out of proportion to other gang crimes.”

-For example, last month, in Queens, New York, eleven members of a prominent street gang were charged for stealing checks from unsecured mailboxes, washing the inked payee and inked amounts off the checks, forging new payee names and amounts upon them, and then cashing these forged checks throughout banks in New York.
+For example, recently, in Queens, New York, eleven members of a prominent street gang were charged for stealing checks from unsecured mailboxes, washing the inked payee and inked amounts off the checks, forging new payee names and amounts upon them, and then cashing these forged checks throughout banks in New York.

 While this New York gang’s check forgery amounted to $33,500, their operation paled in comparison to a Los Angeles gang who stole more than $14.3 million using similar mail theft and forgery methods.

 Because stealing mail, checks, and identities from residential mailboxes is a lot easier than selling drugs, this criminal enterprise is rapidly moving across the country.
-Hong reports, “Gangs are getting into crimes like check fraud and identity theft because they are more lucrative, harder to detect, and carry lighter prison sentences.”

 How can homeowners protect themselves from this escalating mail theft crime wave that targets their residential mailboxes?